blytkerchan/applied-paranoia.com/_posts/2021-12-29-getting-rid-of-java.md

 ---
 author: rlc
 comments: true
-date: 2021-12-24
+date: 2021-12-29
 layout: post
 title: Getting rid of Java - without getting rid of Java code
 ---
-In my previous post on applied-paranoia.com, I concluded that one of the lessons learned from the log4j debacle was that we should get rid of public-facing interfaces (UI and API) based on Java technologies.
+In my [previous post here on applied-paranoia.com](https://applied-paranoia.com/2021/12/23/log4j.html), I concluded that one of the lessons learned from the log4j debacle was that we should get rid of public-facing interfaces (UI and API) based on Java technologies.
 How do we do that, without also getting rid of the thousands upon thousands of lines of Java code, IP, and “sunk” investment?
 Clearly, just deleting the code and re-writing it all in some other language is not an option!
 <!--more-->

 Let’s start with some low-hanging fruit: **don't start any new Java projects**.
 Java developers can be converted to other, similar languages such as C# with fairly minimal effort and contrary to common belief, C# is just as portable as Java for the vast majority of use-cases.
 C# also doesn't have some of the cybersecurity issues that Java has been plagued with over the last few decades, in large part because it has had the opportunity to learn from Java, and from Windows, in that respect.
 If there is a choice for programming languages, *Java should only be used if no other options are available* for new projects.